yashhhguptaaa/Search-Functionality/README.md

 6. Added test for all the components.

+7. ReactJS Accessibility: Accessibility is the necessary tool or ways in which a website can be made easy to access by the user with features like clickable buttons or dropdowns or spaces to write a comment and stuff.

-7. Fully responsive and clean UI.
+8. Fully responsive and clean UI.

 ## Open-Source packages / libraries used: